aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 - If the `fronticon` doesn't exist, it is initialised to the SpriteRenderer of a new UI object with the name `attackicon` childed to the `GUICamera` with position of Vector.zero, size of Vector3.one / 3.0, sortingOrder of 20 and with a sprite of `guisprites[63]` (the red arrow of the front icon in battle)
 - A frame is yielded
 - We exit the `pause` entered earlier
-- If there's more than one `playerdata` element, then as long as the first `partypointer` doesn't match the first instance.`partyorder` (meaning the `battle` doesn't point to the leading party member), a [SwitchParty](../Battle%20flow/Action%20coroutines/SwitchParty.md) action coroutine is started with fast (which ends up calling MainManager.SwitchParty immediately) followed by a frame yield until they both match NOTE: it does mean the coroutine calls can be spammed, but in theory, the while condition gets updated information everytime since the StartCoroutine call immediately causes the party to be updated.
+- If there's more than one `playerdata` element, then as long as the first `partypointer` doesn't match the first instance.`partyorder` (meaning the `battle` doesn't point to the leading party member), a [SwitchParty](../Battle%20flow/Action%20coroutines/SwitchParty.md) action coroutine is started with fast (which ends up calling MainManager.SwitchParty immediately) followed by a frame yield until they both match.
+NOTE: It does mean the coroutine calls can be spammed, but in theory, the while condition gets updated information everytime since the StartCoroutine call immediately causes the party to be updated.
 For more information on why this is done, check [battle party addressing](../playerdata%20addressing.md#methods-of-addressing-durring-battle).
-- If calledfrom exists with a `dizzytime` above 0.0:
+- If calledfrom exists with a `dizzytime` above 0.0 (the player should get the advantage):
     - The `playerdata` with a `trueid` (which is the [animid](../../Enums%20and%20IDs/AnimIDs.md)) that matches the first `partypointer` is found and its `cantmove` is set to -1 and `receivedrelay` of the corresponding `playerdata` index is set to true.
 This essentially gives an additional turn to the lead party member and also allows their `tiredpart` to be enabled by [UpdateAnim](../Visual%20rendering/UpdateAnim.md)
     - calledfrom.`dizzytime` is set to 0.0
-- If the `StrongStart` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on a party member, the corresponding `playerdata` gets its `cantmove` decremented which gives it an additional turn
+- If the `StrongStart` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on a party member, the corresponding `playerdata` gets its `cantmove` decremented which gives it an additional turn.
+NOTE: The `tiredpart` may not render after the first actor turn because the corresponding `receviedrelay` may not be set to true
 - UpdateConditionIcons is called which calls UpdateConditionBubbles on all battleentity (all `playerdata` with right to false and all `enemydata` with `hp` above 0 with right to true)
 - All frames are yielded while `action` is true until it goes to false (this is done to ensure all remainings SwitchParty calls done earlier are fully finished)
 - [RefreshEXP](../Visual%20rendering/RefreshEXP.md) is called